Fisch03/cibo-online/README.md

 - a 640x480 linear framebuffer in the RGB(A)8 format (or any reordering - BGR8 or some other wacky variant will work just as fine)
 - some sort of (keyboard) input

-initialize a `monos_gfx::Framebuffer` using your framebuffer and connect to the servers websocket. deserialize incoming messages into `ServerMessage`s. to connect to the server, send a serialized `ClientMessage::Connect` containing your requested player name. your client will receive a `ServerMessage::FullState` as a response containing your clients initial state that you should save.
+obtain a player name in whatever way you see fit. initialize a `monos_gfx::Framebuffer` using your framebuffer and connect to the servers websocket. deserialize incoming messages into `ServerMessage`s. to connect to the server, send a serialized `ClientMessage::Connect` containing your requested player name. your client will receive a `ServerMessage::FullState` as a response containing your clients initial state that you should save.